 The Canadian Legal Lexpert Directory

-Repeatedly Recommended: Class Actions, Litigation - Public Law, and Professional Liability
+Repeatedly Recommended: Class Actions and Professional Liability; Consistently Recommended: Litigation - Product Liability

 Benchmark Litigation - Canada